How do I use key words in Long Answer questions?

 Adding Synonyms to Keywords

-After adding a keyword to a long answer question, synonyms can be added that are associated with that keyword, and will be highlighted in the same way when marking.
-Synonyms can be added to both template questions, and questions created using the Content Editor.
+After adding a keyword to a long answer question, synonyms can be added that are associated with that keyword.

 In the long answer component, you can simply type synonyms in the given space.
 Alternatively, pasting a list of synonyms separated by commas into the keyword space will also work.
 This will make the first word the primary keyword and the rest synonyms.

 For example, if you pasted the list happy, joyful, ecstatic into the keyword box you would get this: